-Therefore, you must be aware of everything related to your customer in the online environment.
-These elements are slightly different whether it's B2B or B2C, but the basic idea is the same.
-The nature of text writing has changed and there is now a demand for sharp, accurate publications rather than pages of brochures covered in elegant text.
+These elements may vary slightly depending on whether it is B2B or B2C, but the basic idea remains the same.
+The way content is written has changed and there is now a demand for concise and accurate publications rather than pages of brochures filled with flowery language.
 Therefore, a content audit is the most effective technique for evaluating your online communications.
 It can also be used to analyze your competitors' communications.
 It is important to provide the same level of service regardless of the channel.

-The fourth C of content marketing is “conversation”.An effective content strategy should focus on developing the conversation.
-As I noted in my previous article, content production increased by 35% last year, but the level of participation fell by 17%.
-Therefore, marketers must migrate to engaging content rather than quality content.
+The fourth C of content marketing is “conversation”.An effective content strategy should focus on developing conversations.
+As I mentioned in my previous article, content production increased by 35% last year but engagement levels decreased by 17%.
+This means that marketers must move towards engaging content rather than quality content.
 Why?
 Simply because of the “conversation” factor.
-In short, the Ralph Lauren website is one of the best examples of an excellent website for a clothing brand, covering all 7C in an appropriate manner.
+In short, the Ralph Lauren website is one of the best examples of an excellent website for a clothing brand that covers all 7C in an appropriate manner.

-However, understanding the 7 C's of online digital marketing is essential to understanding the challenges of digital marketing versus traditional marketing.
+However, understanding the 7 C's of digital marketing is essential to understanding the differences between digital marketing and traditional marketing.